Sarah Zeid

 Princess Sarah Zeid (born Sarah Antonia Butler on 1 August 1972) is a Jordanian-American humanitarian and maternal and newborn health activist.
 Through her marriage to Prince Zeid bin Ra'ad al-Hussein, she is a Jordanian princess and a member of the House of Hashem.
-Her husband is the heir apparent to the pretender of the abolished throne of Iraq.
+Her husband is the apparent heir to the pretender to the abolished throne of Iraq.

 Early life and education

 Princess Sarah was born as Sarah Antonia Butler on 1 August 1972 in Houston, Texas to Dr. Godfrey Phillip Butler, a British petroleum geologist and consultant to international oil companies, and Jean Hamilton Butler.
-She was educated at Hurtwood House in Surrey, England.
 She has a Bachelor of Arts degree in international relations from the University of St. Thomas and a master's degree in development studies from the University of London's School of Oriental and African Studies.

 Career

 Princess Sarah is a global health advocate whose work focuses on maternal and newborn health.
-She has worked in the United Nations Department of Peacekeeping Operations and served as the Desk Officer for Iraq in the Office Emergency Programmes at UNICEF.
+She has worked in the United Nations Department of Peacekeeping Operations and served as the Desk Officer for Iraq in the Office of Emergency Programmes at UNICEF.
 She has been a contributor to Peace TV.
 She is a steering committee member of the Every Newborn Action Plan and partners with PATH to promote the recommendations made by the United Nations Commission for Lifesaving Commodities for Women and Children.
-She is a patron for the White Ribbon Alliance for Safe Motherhood and an advisory board member for the Women's Rights Division at Human Rights Watch.
-Princess Sarah is the founder and co-chair, along with Kate Gilmore, of Every Woman Every Child EveryWhere which, as the EWEC Strategy and Global Goals are implemented, focuses on the prioritization of and innovation for reproductive, maternal, newborn, child, and adolescent health in humanitarian and fragile settings.
+She is a patron of the White Ribbon Alliance for Safe Motherhood and an advisory board member for the Women's Rights Division at Human Rights Watch.
+Princess Sarah is the founder and co-chair, along with Kate Gilmore, of Every Woman Every Child Everywhere which, as the EWEC Strategy and Global Goals are implemented, focuses on the prioritization of and innovation for reproductive, maternal, newborn, child, and adolescent health in humanitarian and fragile settings.
 She is a board member of the Women's Refugee Commission and a member of the UNHCR Advisory Group on Gender, Forced Displacement and Protection.

 In September 2013 she gave a speech at the Every Woman Every Child reception at the UN General Assembly, highlighting the work of Colalife.

 Princess Sarah participated in a panel discussion hosted by the United Nations Foundation and McCann at the 2015 Lions Health Festival in Cannes.
 She also visited hospitals in Nadi and Lautoka while on a trip to Fiji on behalf of EWEC.
-During her tour of Fiji she addressed the Pacific Technical Experts and Ministerial Consultation on Strengthening Climate Change through Reproductive, Maternal, Newborn, Child and Adolescent Health at the Sofitel Resort and Spa in Nadi.
+During her tour of Fiji, she addressed the Pacific Technical Experts and Ministerial Consultation on Strengthening Climate Change through Reproductive, Maternal, Newborn, Child and Adolescent Health at the Sofitel Resort and Spa in Nadi.
 In October 2015 she promoted the adoption of the 2030 Global Goals, a sustainable development agenda by the United Nations.